deep-learning-prof/literature-review/literature-review-instructions.md

       needs to be revised with the shortcoming of the existing methodology as the problem to be solved.

 6. Papers that are not related to your paper
-    - Ignore this papers.
+    - Ignore these papers.

 To keep track of the papers you can build lists within Semantic Scholar or Google Scholar.
 This will allow you to then export formatted references.
-It is never a good idea to format your the references manually.
+It is never a good idea to format or keep track of the references manually.

 ### Task